Museum Exhibition Invisible Showcases

 Part 3

-In Part One of this blog series, we discussed the purpose of invisible museum display cases.
+In Part One of this series, we discussed the purpose of invisible museum display cases.
 Now, in Part Three, we will revisit the topic of museum exhibition invisible showcases and answer the question of how to achieve this.

 The methodology of creating an exceptional showcase design, building it, and installing it does not happen in a vacuum.
 Furthermore, it takes a dedicated team of professionals, working concurrently to create something far more than the sum of its parts.
 However, whether the display showcase is truly invisible to the individual is determined by how other details are designed, engineered, and executed.